General Maintenance

 NSW Government says the contract for sale must include a registration certificate from the NSW Swimming Pool Register and one of the following:

-• a relevant occupation certificate issued within the last 3 years
+• A relevant occupation certificate issued within the last 3 years

-• a valid certificate of compliance
+• A valid certificate of compliance

-• a certificate of non-compliance
+• A certificate of non-compliance

 If these documents are not included, the purchaser may be able to rescind the contract within 14 days of exchange, unless settlement has already occurred.
 If a certificate of non-compliance is attached, the purchaser generally has 90 days from settlement to fix listed defects and obtain a certificate of compliance, unless the certificate states the pool poses a significant risk to public safety.